 [6] Research Experience Component (Human Subject Pool; HSP): Psychology is an active and exciting scientific discipline.
 As part of this course, you will be asked to participate in the current research studies as a way of introducing you, in a more hands-on and interactive way, to cutting-edge psychology research.
-This will be worth 2% of your grade in the class, and you are free to choose one of two options:
+This research experience component will be worth 2% of your grade in the class.
+This can either be earned by participating in the Psychology Department Human Subject Pool or by completing a library writing assignment of comparable effort and educational value.
+In our course, this means that you are asked to complete 2 hours of required lab or research writing (i.e., library option) translating to 2% points of your final course grade.
+We also offer 3% points of extra credit in addition.
+The first 2 hours you earn will count toward the requirement.
+Any additional credits up to 3 hour will be counted as extra credit.
+Students who fail to do the required research experience will receive a zero for that assignment (rather than an incomplete in the course).